Florida Registered Agent

 Yes, but generally only when the remote sales exceed $100,000 annually.
 Remotes sales over $100,000 annually in Florida will typically require the retailer to register for taxes whether the retailer is based in Florida or not, or using a out-of-state marketplace.

-6. Obtain Florida Licenses
+Obtaining Florida Licenses

-Florida doesn’t require a general state business license, but you may have specific licensing requirements for your business’s industry or profession.
-Each industry or professional license is regulated by and obtained through one of the following departments.
+However, you may have specific licensing requirements for your business’s industry or profession.
+Each industry or professional license is regulated by and obtained through one of the following departments:

 Aside from checking directly with the department that would logically oversee your industry, you can search the Florida Business Information Portal.
 This site keeps it easy.
 Even if you search only a single keyword like “cleaning” the site will offer options from soap manufacturing to building services to you can find the option that best aligns with your business.
 Once you have it narrowed down, view the details to see what your type of business needs.

-7. Obtain Miami-Dade License and Certificates
+Getting Miami-Dade Licenses and Certificates

 The “business license” for Miami-Dade County is actually called a local business tax receipt, but was formerly called the Occupational License.
 While a Miami-Dade County Local Business Tax Receipt and Tangible Personal Property Tax filings are required, your Miami business may also need additional local permits or certificates based on the industry or your business building itself.

-Below, we go over some of the most common tax, permit and other certification requirements for new local businesses.
+Select an option below to learn more about some of the most common tax, permit and other certification requirements for new local businesses.

-+All businesses operating within Miami-Dade County are required to obtain a Miami-Dade County Local Business Tax Receipt (formerly known as Occupational License).
+All businesses operating within Miami-Dade County are required to obtain a Miami-Dade County Local Business Tax Receipt (formerly known as Occupational License).

 To get started, review your business tax category to see if you’re eligible for an exemption, or have additional requirements.
 Apply for your Local Business Tax receipt in Miami-Dade County with the online application system or fill out and print the receipt application and submit it by mail or in person.